 A score of 75% or higher is required for the passing of all tests and quizzes in order for a student to receive credit hours for that test or quiz.
 All tests and quizzes must be taken "closed book" meaning that the student cannot use any textbook, notes or other material as aid while taking a test.
-Students get one chance to take and pass the quizzes online.
-Any makeup exams will be taken at school, on paper, in short-answer format.
-Retakes may be taken up to twice at school, but the same test or quiz cannot be taken more than once per day.
+Students get two chances to take and pass the quizzes online.
 If a student has taken a quiz the maximum number of times, the highest score will become the student's final score for that module.
-The final exam cannot be retaken.
+The final exam can only be taken one time.